 Accordingly, although the PI may delegate responsibility for day-to-day financial management of a grant or contract to others within the department or unit, the Investigator must exercise appropriate oversight of the overall finances of the project.
 This is necessary in order to ensure that charges to each grant and contract meet the following guidelines:

 - (a) As they relate to personnel costs, are consistent with the effort expended by those working on the grant or contract.
 This commitment is represented not only in the direct charges to the sponsored agreement, but also in the periodic Time & Effort Certification, which all PIs must certify for their individual sponsored agreements.
 Another example is adherence to the NIH Salary Cap, which is required on all NIH funded agreements.

 - (b) As they relate to costs other than personnel, are appropriately charged to the grant or contract.

 - (c) The PI named in the Notice of Award (NOA) has the authority to spend funds up to, but not exceeding, the sponsor approved budgeted; this authority is limited by the sponsor defined expenditure requirements and University policy.

 - (d) Are in compliance with sponsor and University policies and procedures.

-The Office of Sponsored Programs (OSP), SPA and other offices of the Controller’s Division, Finance Department as well as the offices of school and departmental administration are committed to supporting the PI to administer the grant in ways that lead to completion of the high-caliber research outlined in the grant’s scope of work, as well as successful compliance.
+- (f) The Office of Sponsored Programs (OSP), SPA, and other Financial Operations and Treasury departments, as well as the offices of school and departmental administration, are committed to supporting the PI to administer the grant in ways that lead to completion of the high-caliber research outlined in the grant’s scope of work, as well as successful compliance.
 Systems, policies and training are continually being developed, enhanced and communicated in the pursuit of this goal.
 These existing and future policies will serve as the basis for successful compliance and together we can and will ensure the continued success of the University’s sponsored financial activity.